elshawy/JAEHWI/content/authors/admin/_index.md

     link: uploads/CV_J.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: '20143041@changwon.ac.kr'
+email: 'jaehwi.kim@pg.canterbury.ac.nz'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hello, I'm Jaehwi Kim, a Ph.D. student at Changwon National University.
+Hello, I'm Jaehwi Kim, a Ph.D. student in University of Canterbury.
 I specialize in geotechnical earthquake engineering and geophysical exploration of the subsurface.
 My recent research has focused on topics such as geotechnical earthquake engineering, geophysical exploration, and ground motion simulation.
 I also have an interest in seismic hazard analysis and probabilistic seismic hazard analysis.
 {style="text-align: justify;"}